Truroer/trash-walk-backend/README.md

  <img width="500" height="500" src="https://i.imgur.com/TcuVFSW.png" />
 </div>

-Trash Walk is an app aimed at helping us make the world a cleaner place!
+Trash Walk is a mobile (iOS) app aimed at helping us make the world a cleaner place!
+The app is a tool for people cleaning (doing "trash walks"), and uses their phones GPS to save their walks to a shared database.
+This brings two main benefits:

+1. It documents the efforts made, for the ones volunteering their time (and everyone else!).
+2. Make the activitity more gratifying to the trash walkers themselves by "gamification" and social functions.

 ## Table of contents